Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-Generally, you are seeing an orienting response when your dog adjusts his senses (pricking his ears, turning his head, dilating his pupils) in order to fix his attention on the stimulus.
-There may also be accompanying acts to ensure the sense are focused.
-The dog may therefore, close his mouth and stop panting in order to focus better, hold his breath or he may adjust his body in a certain way.
+Generally, you see an orienting response when your dog adjusts his senses (pricking his ears, turning his head, dilating his pupils) in order to fix his attention on the stimulus.
+There may also be accompanying acts to ensure the senses are focused.
+The dog may close his mouth and stop panting in order to focus better, hold his breath, or he may adjust his body in a certain way.

 Using an Orienting Response for Training and Behavior Modification

 The best thing about the orienting response is that it can be used to your advantage both in training and behavior modification.
-I like to train a conditioned orienting response to smacking noises, because they are salient to a dog and grab their attention so you can re-direct the dog to more appropriate behavior.
+I like to train a conditioned orienting response to smacking noises, because they are salient to a dog and grab their attention so you can redirect the dog to more appropriate behavior.
 I call it COR© training and use it for many, many circumstances.
-The best about it, is that because the conditioning reflex towards the stimuli is rewarded, it's quite resistant to habituation.
-I have used it for years with my dogs, and they yet have gotten tired of it or stopped responding!
+The best thing about it is that, because the conditioning reflex towards the stimuli is rewarded, it's quite resistant to habituation.
+I have used it for years with my dogs, and they have yet to get tired of it or stopped responding!
 Here is how I do it:

-- After some time, the moment you make the smacking noise, your dog will turn his head in hopes for a treat.
+After some time, the moment you make the smacking noise, your dog will turn his head in hopes of a treat.

 I then use this sound on walks to grab my dog's attention if something distracting is coming up or if I need my dog's immediate attention.
 I have noticed this sound works much better than using a name.
 Yet, I have also noticed that if you make the sound too often without giving a treat, the orienting response to the sound weakens, so it needs frequent reinforcement with treats in order to keep it salient enough.